 Two commercial cultivars in Kansas (Hondo and Heyne) were identified in 2000 (and confirmed in later years) as having good levels of scab resistance (3 and 4 on the 1-9 scale where 1=immune and 9=highly susceptible).
 During the past few years, these cultivars have averaged only 12 and 15% scab, respectively compared with about 50% in susceptible cultivars.
 Similarly, the cultivar Lakin has shown moderate levels of resistance with 22-34% scab.
 Six other commercial cultivars have also displayed moderate levels of resistance equal to, or better than, Lakin.
 Therefore, we have identified a few sources of scab resistance already present in cultivars adapted to Kansas that can be used by producers and may be potential sources of "native" resistance for the development of future cultivars.
 Both KSU wheat breeders and the USDA wheat geneticist have been involved in the project by having their breeding lines evaluated for resistance to scab.
 Several breeding "populations" are tested each year from which the breeders make selections of promising lines showing resistance.
 Also, there are approximately 40 advanced breeding lines (The Kansas Intrastate Nursery) that are tested each year.
 Because of the scab testing efforts, a new column for reaction to "Head Scab" was added to the popular KSU extension publication Wheat Variety Disease and Insect Ratings for the fall, 2000 issue and has been updated in each subsequent year.
 For the first time, this has allowed producers in Kansas to use the reaction to scab to help select cultivars for planting.
 Similarly, data produced from nurseries funded by the Scab Initiative have recently been incorporated into another popular extension publication (Kansas Performance Tests with Winter Wheat Varieties).
 Both publications are available as "hard copy" or online.
 The involvement of breeders and the wheat geneticist has resulted in significant progress to improve the level of resistance to scab in future commercial wheat cultivars.
 This research has resulted in a germplasm release in 2004 from Kansas State University with resistance to scab derived from Triticum timopheevii ssp. armeniacum.
 It normally takes 10-12 years to produce a new cultivar from the time initial crosses are made.
 Right on schedule, the first Kansas scab-resistant cultivar (Everest) produced directly from the activity of the Initiative was released in Fall 2009, 10 years after beginning to receive funding from the Initiative.
-It occupied only trace acres in Kansas during 2009-2010 but has increased to 1.1% of the acres in 2010-2011 (about 100,000 acres).
+It has increased in popularity so that it is now is the number one planted cultivar in Kansas.
+The adoption of this cultivar has significantly lowered the susceptibility of the state's wheat crop to scab.